sigcsets/sigcse2022/_authors/papers.md

 * **Experience Reports and Tools**.
 Papers should carefully describe the development and use of a computing education approach  or tool, the  context of use, and provide a rich reflection on what did or didn’t work, and why.
 This track accepts experience reports, teaching techniques, and pedagogical tools.
 All papers in this track should provide enough detail to enable the approach or tool to be  adopted by others.

-* **Curricula Initiatives**.
+* **Position and Curricula Initiative**.
 Position papers should engender fruitful academic discussion through a defensible opinion about a computing education topic, substantiated with evidence.
 Curricula Initiative papers discuss new and revised curricula, programs, degrees and include position papers.
 Papers about curricula, programs, and degrees should describe the motivating context before the new initiative was undertaken, what it took to put the initiative into place, the impact, and suggestions for others wishing to adopt it.

 ### Selecting a Track
 Please select the most appropriate track for your work.
 The Program Chairs will not move papers between tracks.
 Any submissions made to more than one track will be desk rejected from both tracks.